linode/docs/docs/guides/web-servers/lemp/how-to-install-the-lemp-stack-on-centos-8/index.md

 quit
 {{< /highlight >}}

 5. Use the *[mysql_secure_installation](https://mariadb.com/kb/en/library/mysql_secure_installation/)* tool to configure additional security options.
-This tool will ask if you want to set a new password for the MySQL root user, but you can skip that step:
+The system asks if you want to enable the `VALIDATE PASSWORD COMPONENT`.
+This feature ensures that all created passwords are strong and unique.
+Answer `n` (as in "no").
+When prompted, type and verify a new secure password for the MySQL admin user.

         sudo mysql_secure_installation